ERFSEDS/common_modules/Gyroscope/README.txt

 Register Purpose

 ACC_STATUS: 0x03
-Gives the status of the data in the acceleroemter
+Gives the status of the data in the accelerometer

 ACC_Data: 0x12-0x17
 Data for the accelerometers in 2's compliment each axis split into two registers